 By Leonard Grape

-Positioning is at the center of success for healthy Food & Beverage brands.
+Positioning is at the center of success for better-for-you F&B CPG brands.
 It encapsulates how your product is perceived by your audience, how valuable your brand is for them, and how unique you are relative to your competitors.

 Customers are bombarded with numerous options and with the abundance of choices comes the difficulty of choosing.
 This is where choice fatigue comes in, a critical factor that makes it challenging for brands to stand out.